pygame/pygame/docs/reST/ref/surfarray.rst

 | :sl:`pygame module for accessing surface pixel data using array interfaces`

 Functions to convert pixel data between pygame Surfaces and arrays.
-This module will only be functional when pygame can use the external Numpy or Numeric packages.
+This module will only be functional when pygame can use the external Numpy package.

 Every pixel is stored as a single integer value to represent the red, green, and blue colors.
 The 8bit images use a value that looks into a colormap.
 Pixels